GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

   * Numpy (https://numpy.org)
 * Awk (https://github.com/onetrueawk/awk)

+## Two-dimensional potential of mean force (2D-PMF) analysis
+Potential of mean force is the effective free energy derived from probability distributions of computational simulations.
+### Visualization
+### Extract representative snapshots of replica-exchange simulations according to 2D-PMF
+The basins on 2D-PMF in replica-exchange simulations corresponds to the highly populated intermediate states, while the ridges/peaks correspond to the sparsely populated transitional states ([see details](https://www.chem.ucla.edu/~harding/IGOC/I/intermediate.html)).
+The conformations of these states provide mechanistic insights into the pathway of chemical and biological processes.

+*rep-str.sh* can extract the conformations corresponding to a given region on 2D-PMF.
+For example, the square on the 2D-PMF shown below:

+## *(Under construction)*

 ## Secondary structure contents
 *ssCont.awk* can rapidly calculate the contents of the average secondary structures of the entire protein system in a DMD trajectory.
 This script takes the standard DSSP output from DMD as the input file.